vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 2. We click *Load lists* to load all the lists that are available in PBHO.
 3. We select `AirConditionerLogs`.
 4. We sort this data source by `ID`, in descending order.
 This gets us the newest rows first.
-5. We set 5 as the maximum number of rows to fetch, since we'll only display 5 at a time.
+5. We set 5 as the maximum number of rows to fetch, since we'll only display 5 at a time in our table control.
-6. We press *Load data* to see a preview of the PBHO list.
+6. We press *Load data* to see a preview of PBHO list.

 ![image](/assets/2023-09-20/040.png)

 ## Create a script that writes to our PBHO list

 We have a data source for both our sensor data and our PBHO list.
-Now we can create a script that writes the sensor data to the PBHO list.
-Each time new sensor data comes in, this script will write that data to the PBHO list.
+Now we can create a script that writes the sensor data to our PBHO list.

-First, we add a new refreshed script to `AirConditionerData`.
-This script will execute each time a data source refreshes (i.e. gets new data).
+First, we create a new refreshed script for `AirConditionerData`.
+This script will automatically execute each time `AirConditionerData` gets new data from the OPC UA server.

 ![image](/assets/2023-09-20/050.png)